-If you thought about studying abroad in Switzerland or already got accepted to a Swiss university, read below and find out more about tuition fees and the costs of living in Switzerland for international students.
+If you’ve thought about studying abroad in Switzerland or already got accepted to a Swiss university, read below to find out more about tuition fees and the costs of living in Switzerland for international students.

 1. University tuition fees in Switzerland

 Public Swiss universities receive significant funding from the government.
-That’s why tuition fees are more affordable when compared to fees charged by universities from the UK or the U.S. Students who come to Switzerland on an exchange programme don’t pay any tuition fee.
+That’s why tuition fees are more affordable when compared to fees charged by universities from the UK or the US.
+International students who come to Switzerland on an exchange programme don’t pay any tuition fee.

 Most affordable Swiss universities

-- University of Applied Sciences and Arts Northwestern Switzerland FHNW – average tuition fees 1,300 EUR/year
+- University of Applied Sciences and Arts Northwestern Switzerland FHNW – average tuition fees: 1,260 EUR/year

-- University of Lausanne – average tuition fees 1,500 EUR/year
+- University of Lausanne – average tuition fees: 1,040 EUR/year

-Living costs all over Switzerland are expensive, and managing your monthly expenses without making any compromise could be a tough challenge in Switzerland.
+Living in Switzerland is expensive and managing your monthly budget without making any compromise could be a tough challenge.

-You should plan an average budget of around 1,300 and 1,800 EUR/month to pay for: housing, food, transportation, tuition, supplies and a few leisure activities.
-However, Geneve and Zurich are the most expensive cities that require a budget exceeding 1,700 EUR/month.
+You should have an average budget of 1,300 – 1,700 EUR/month to pay for accommodation, food, transportation, supplies and leisure activities.
+Geneva and Zurich are the most expensive cities, and you might need a budget exceeding 1,700 EUR/month.

 Here is how much you will spend, on average, in these Swiss cities: